ropensci/readODS/README.md

 The creator of this package is Gerrit-Jan Schutten.
 The current maintainer is Chung-hong Chan.
-This package benefits from contributions by Thomas J. Leeper, John Foster, Sergio Oller, Jim Hester, Stephen Watts, Arthur Katossky, Stas Malavin, Duncan Garmonsway, and Mehrad Mahmoudian.
+This package benefits from contributions by Thomas J. Leeper, John Foster, Sergio Oller, Jim Hester, Stephen Watts, Arthur Katossky, Stas Malavin, Duncan Garmonsway, Mehrad Mahmoudian, and Matt Kerlogue.

 This package emulates the behaviors of `readxl::read_xlsx`, `writexl::write_xlsx` and `xlsx::write.xlsx`.